pdmoerland/BioSB-MachineLearning-2021/README.md

 ## Examination

 Participants requiring a certificate of successful completion (3 ECTS) should make a final assignment.
 The student will analyse a biological dataset (preferably one from his/her own practice) using the tools provided in the course, and write a small report (5-10 pages) on the results.
 If the student has no dataset available, one will be provided.
-The report will have to be mailed to [Perry Moerland](mailto:p.d.moerland@amsterdamumc.nl) no later than three weeks after the course has finished (October 30, 2020).
+The report will have to be mailed to [Perry Moerland](mailto:p.d.moerland@amsterdamumc.nl) no later than three weeks after the course has finished (November 5, 2021).
 We will strictly adhere to this deadline; if you require extension, you should contact us well in advance.
 The proposal will be graded "fail" or "pass", with one possible resubmission.
 Those who choose not to make the final assignment will receive a certificate of participation (1.5 ECTS).

 ## Schedule